Sending email to Hector Levesque

 is.

-Due to a variety of constraints, I am also not able to accommodate any new
+Due to my retirement and a variety of other constraints, I am not able to

-visiting researchers or postdocs in my group at this time.
+accommodate any new interns, visiting researchers, scholars, or postdocs at this time.

 Thanks for the attention!